IgorMarinhoArgollo/trybe-soccer-club/README.md

   ##
   ## :us: English
+  This project deals with a ranking of a soccer championship where it is possible, through the endpoints, to consult the matches, teams, login and consult the user's role, in addition, it is possible to filter by finished games, score of  home's team and visitors.<br><br>
   The Trybe Soccer Club Project was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br> In addition to the backend part (developed in Node.js and ExpressJS in TypeScript), the project has a relational database developed in MySQL, through the Sequelize Object Relational Mapping (ORM) tool. <br>
-  The frontend part of this web application was developed and provided by trybe.<br>
+  The frontend part of this web application was developed and provided by trybe.<br><br>
-  This project deals with a ranking of a soccer championship where it is possible, through the endpoints, to consult the matches, teams, login and consult the user's role, in addition, it is possible to filter by finished games, score of  home's team and visitors.<br><br>

 ## My Goals